 New Teacher Academy: Building Relationships

-Welcome to the fifth week, of Edutopia's New Teacher Academy!
+Welcome to the fifth and final week of Edutopia's New Teacher Academy blog series!
 I'm excited to be here with you sharing my passion to support and mentor new teachers.
-This is the final week of our blog series.
-It's been great to have had the opportunity to provide resources for New Teachers in five key areas:
+It's been great to have had the opportunity to provide resources for new teachers in five key areas.
+As we wrap up our series, we will continue to collaborate on these five topics in more detail on New Teacher chat, my weekly chat on Twitter, and also at my blog Teaching with Soul.

 Please view this video as I share a few words on our focus for this last week.